 You may wonder where to turn if you or someone you know is addicted to drugs or alcohol.
 Several options are available, including Inpatient, State-funded, and Specialized residential programs.
-Unfortunately, all of them come with specific pros and cons, and deciding which option is best for you can be challenging.
+Unfortunately, all of them come with specific pros and cons and deciding which option is best for you can be challenging.

 State-funded alcohol and drug rehab centers offer addiction treatment at a reduced cost.
 Therefore, they are an excellent resource for people who cannot afford private therapies.
 However, it is essential to remember that they may not offer the amenities and services you would find at a private facility.
 For more information on available treatment options, click here.

 State-funded facilities can have long wait lists.
 But, again, it is because they need more funding.
 So a patient’s chance of getting into a program will depend on their qualifications, the program’s waiting list, and the current demand for treatment.